rybodiddly/Poetry-Pyenv-Homebrew-Numpy-TensorFlow-on-Apple-Silicon-M1/Readme.md

 # Setup guide for dev environment on Apple Silicon.

-A guide to setup a development environment using Homebrew, Python 3.9.1 & 3.8.6, Pyenv, Poetry, Tensorflow, Numpy and Pandas, Scipy on new Apple Silicon M1 macs running Big Sur 11.1.
+A guide to setup a development environment using Homebrew, Python 3.9.1 & 3.8.6, Pyenv, Poetry, Tensorflow, Numpy, Pandas and Scipy on new Apple Silicon M1 macs running Big Sur 11.1.
 Note that while working through this guide, it's best practice to restart your terminal after each installation / major change affecting your .zshrc file.

 __Install Xcode:__